USI-MSDE-SA-2022/software-architecture-model-OttavioBuonomoUSI/src/sa/model/index.md

 ## Customizability vs. Design Consistency

 The customization of the user interface of an application can be useful to match the taste of each user and will increment the user experience.
-However, the design follows some particulare guidelines and you need to be aware of them before making your design incosistent.
+However, the design follows some specific guidelines and you need to be aware of them before making your design incosistent.

 ## Feasibility vs. Complexity